 My career as a publisher began after I published my first book, Presentational Skills for the Next Generation, which was reviewed by the author of PowerPoint for Dummies.
 I was so excited when I held my ‘baby’ in my hands!
 Then, I opened the cover, and the cover cracked!
 I cried, yes, literally cried.
 That is when I decided that I was going to find a better way and help others to do so as well.
-Thus, my journey began to find a way to publish books without the unreasonable cost and time that I endured.
+Thus, my journey began to find a way to publish books and search for book printing services without the unreasonable cost and time that I endured.

 Like many other business owners before me, I too started as a one-stop-shop and as my business grew, I began to add sub-contractors for the various services required to bring a quality book to press.
 My one requirement was, and still is, that my joint venture partners would embrace my business statement, “High quality results at a reasonable rate”.

 Besides working with my authors, I also assist other publishing houses and self-published authors to create first-class books at an affordable price.
 I very seldom market DocUmeant Publishing or it’s sister company DocUmeant Designs, because my business model is referral based.
 This allows me to give back a little bonus income to the person referring a new author or publishing house to DocUmeant Publishing.
 Therefore, it’s a win-win-win for all three individuals/companies involved.